Submission Guidelines

 The data that support the findings of this study are available in [repository name] at [URL/DOI], reference number [reference number].
 These data were derived from the following resources available in the public domain: [list resources and URLs]

 Raw data were generated at [facility name].
-Derived data supporting the findings of this study are available from the corresponding author [initials] on request.
+Derived data supporting the findings of this study are available from the corresponding author, [Author's full first name, initials for any subsequent names, followed by full surname], on reasonable request.

-The data that support the findings of this study are available on request from the corresponding author, [initials].
+The data that support the findings of this study are available on request from the corresponding author, [Author's full first name, initials for any subsequent names, followed by full surname].
 The data are not publicly available due to [restrictions, e.g. their containing information that could compromise the privacy of research participants].

-The data that support the findings of this study are not openly available due to [reasons of sensitivity, e.g. human data] and are available from the corresponding author, [author initials], upon reasonable request [include information on the data’s location, e.g. in a controlled access repository where relevant].
+The data that support the findings of this study are not openly available due to [reasons of sensitivity, e.g. human data] and are available from the corresponding author, [Author's full first name, initials for any subsequent names, followed by full surname], upon reasonable request [include information on the data’s location, e.g. in a controlled access repository where relevant].

 Data sharing is not applicable to this article, as no new data were created or analysed in this study.